1Marc/marcgrabanski.com/src/pages/articles/2017-12-28-2017/index.md

 ## Improving My Health

 In 2015 my metabolism started to drop and I went in to measure my body composition.
 28% body fat!
 Embarrassing to me since I was skinny all of my life.
 I tried running a lot but it didn't seem to help.
 Eventually I got a trainer and started lifting weights twice per week.
-In less than 6-12 months I got down to 17% body fat and was able to deadlift 375 lb and squat 285 multiple times.
+In less than 6-12 months I got down to 17% body fat and was able to deadlift 375lb and squat 285 multiple times.
 Pretty happy with that.
 Overall I've shed around 30 pounds of fat and put on like 40 pounds of muscle.
 Pretty dramatic change in body composition.
 All I'm doing is **lifting weights twice per week for about 30-45 minutes, but it's made all the difference in the world health-wise**.

 ## Crypto Currency